Standard Booking Contract Terms and Conditions

 6.5 Comply with liquor licencing and health and safety regulations required by thestudio.

-6.6 Not consume any food or drink at thestudio not supplied by thestudio or its authorised caterer without thestudio prior written consent, this will incur a charge.
+6.6 Not consume any food or drink at thestudio not supplied by thestudio without thestudio prior written consent, which will incur a charge.

 6.7 Not affix any material or any kind to any floors, walls, or cellings, without prior written consent from thestudio.